 If you know of any funding opportunities for these ideas and challenges, then we’d love to hear from you!

-We have a number of projects that would be useful to collaborate with anyone who has done academic research.
 We are currently investigating how First Nations youth are sent away seemingly to be “educated”.
 Many now make up large numbers of homeless itinerants in cities and towns across Australia.
 We are asking if anyone knows of any research published around this topic?
 The government continues to pour money into this type of education system, but what is it achieving for Yolŋu people?
 Please contact us with any personal stories or research so we can work together to share and inspire change.

 We have many emerging projects that could give Yolŋu people a real chance for a better future.
 As Richard states, “every time I talk to elders on homelands, they have one major request.
 They want small village businesses so they can keep their young people at home.
 At the moment young people leave as soon as they become old enough, and go off to the major centres, getting into trouble and ending up in Darwin, in jail, on drugs, or dead.